nikosvlachogiannakis/Personal-Notes/Presentations/notes.md

 <pre><code class="language-bash" data-trim>
 lazygit
 </code></pre>

-- A new window will appear where, in the upper left side it will be all the files that have changes and in order to include each file in your push Press
+- A new window will appear where, in the upper left side, all the files that have changes will be displayed.
+In order to include each file in your push, press <span style="color:blue">Spacebar</span>.
-<span style="color:skyblue">Spacebar</span>.

-- After selecting all the files we want to push, Press
+- After selecting all the files you want to push, press <span style="color:blue">c</span> and write what changes you have made, then press <span style="color:blue">Enter</span>.
-<span style="color:skyblue">c</span>
- and write what changes you have made and then Press
- <span style="color:skyblue">Enter</span>.

-- To push these changes in your GitHub Press <span style="color:skyblue">Shift+P</span>
+- To push these changes to your GitHub, press <span style="color:blue">Shift+P</span>.

-- To Exit LazyGit Press <span style="color:skyblue">q</span>
+- To exit LazyGit, press <span style="color:blue">q</span>.

 --

-# Important Note

-- When you have large files(e.g. .mp4 files) that are stored in git-lfs and try to clone a repository from GitHub, you have to run
-<code class="language-bash " data-trim style="color:green;">git lfs pull</code> in
-order to get the actual video and not a pointer file to it.

-- Otherwise, if you want to replace the video, make sure to do it before running git add, using a proper .mp4 file (e.g., downloaded from the web)
+# Skip Pre-Commit Hooks

+Use this when you intentionally want to skip automated checks like linting or formatting hooks:

+<pre><code class="language-bash" data-trim>
+git status
+</code></pre>

+<pre><code class="language-bash" data-trim>
+git add .
+</code></pre>

+<pre><code class="language-bash" data-trim>
+git commit -m "a message" --no-verify
+</code></pre>

+<pre><code class="language-bash" data-trim>
+git push --no-verify
+</code></pre>

+That way the pre-commit does ***not*** run and it pushes the changes just fine and it does not ask you for username or password.

 --

+# Git LFS Notes

+- When you have large files (e.g., `.mp4` files) that are stored in git-lfs and try to clone a repository from GitHub, you have to install and initialize Git LFS and then run:
+<pre><code class="language-bash" data-trim>
+git lfs pull
+</code></pre>

+- Otherwise, if you want to replace the video, make sure to do it before running `git add`, using a proper `.mp4` file (e.g., downloaded from the web).

+--

-# GitHub Connection
+# GitHub Connection Check

 If we want to check if GitHub is connected with our machine using ssh:
 <pre><code class="language-bash" data-trim>
 ssh -T git@github.com
 </code></pre>

-and you should get a message like:
+You should get a message like:
 <pre><code class="language-bash" data-trim>
-Hi username!You've successfully authenticated, but GitHub does not provide shell access.
+Hi username!
+You've successfully authenticated, but GitHub does not provide shell access.
 </code></pre>

 --